GdJdMT/PoGo-Local-Groups/README.md

 Logged in users can add gyms through a form.

 #### Legacy
+(For old clones.
+The following is no longer needed)

 This part is quite picky, because it was a last minute addition...

 There is no form to add gyms at the moment.
 They can be added to the database using the following **temporary** code in server.js.